 They are innocent, naive, inexperienced and often have never been hooked by an adventurous angler.

 You're not going to find trophy-sized twenty-plus-inch fish in these small wonders, but the vivid beauty they hold far exceeds an old hag that has felt countless barbs and displays multiple battle scars.

 Want to explore wilderness and discover hidden treasure isolated off the beaten path?

 Then consider exploring the backcountry of Colorado and experience a full angling adventure.

-When engaging with the Colorado backcountry you have to start off with a certain amount of respect for the wild and possible hazards involved.
+Engaging with the Colorado backcountry requires starting off with a certain amount of respect for the wild and the possible hazards involved.
 The farther you venture off the dirt road, the more prepared you need to be.
 Always think safety first and be prepared for whatever mother nature can and will throw at you.
 This requires a completely different mindset from fishing a few feet from the safety of your vehicle.

 David Leinweber highlights some of the necessities for your backcountry fly fishing adventure in this video.